- To screen for and diagnose prediabetes and diabetes

 - Blurred vision

-Diabetics are often required to self-check their glucose, up to several times a day, to monitor glucose levels and to determine treatment options as prescribed by their health practitioner.
-The healthcare provider may order blood glucose levels periodically in conjunction with other tests such as A1c to monitor glucose control over time.
+If you have diabetes, you may be instructed to self-check your glucose levels up to several times a day.
+Your healthcare practitioner may order blood glucose levels periodically in conjunction with other tests such as hemoglobin A1c to monitor glucose control over time.

 What does the test result mean?